Bentonite Oral Balm

-Bentonite clay with white oak bark and wheatgrass extract is an unbeatable combination to leave your mouth fresh, clean and healthy.
+Bentonite clay with white oak bark and wheatgrass extract along with these other beneficial herbs is an unbeatable combination to leave your mouth fresh, clean and healthy.
 The difference is so remarkable, I wouldn’t be surprised if you’d never want to use a regular white (silica) toothpaste again.

 What's Wrong with Conventional Toothpaste?